Aug 27, 2020

 SOREN: It's all the shooting and the death and the fear.

 ADAM GOPNIK: So it becomes battle fatigue.
 You're trying to generalize it.
-You're trying to make it richer.
-That's the concept.
+You're trying to make it richer as a concept.

 SOREN: But it also becomes fatigue versus shock.
 There's less violence in that.